cshingle/EuropaDepths/README.md

 [*]Added new alian artifact variant
-[*]Added Dirtybomb to Military Applications talant since the old talant it was connected to was removed [*]Buff Blooddonor talant to drop 3 blood bags
+[*]Added Dirtybomb to Military Applications talant since the old talant it was connected to was removed [*]Buff Blooddonor talant to drop 3 blood bags [*]Allow the 40MM Grenade Launcher to hold 4 rounds to make it not useless with the new weapons [/list]
-[/list]

 Now with Chinese Traditional translation that is already out of date.